What are you looking for?

 Why it matters: AWS students are global citizens with Indian roots.
 Understanding and appreciating Indian culture deepens their identity and prepares them to contribute meaningfully to their home country.

-• icon Integrated Indian history and culture across social studies curriculum
+• Integrated Indian history and culture across social studies curriculum

-• icon Celebrated Indian festivals and cultural events school-wide
+• Celebrated Indian festivals and cultural events school-wide

 4.7 Strengthen Parent Partnerships